 Broadcasting is a competitive industry.
 As we move to the digital age, there is 4 additional workforce you should add in your company’s structure.
 At first, it will sound as if they are just additional weight in your payroll.
 But don’t underestimate what they could do for your broadcasting company in the long run.

 Many studies suggest that having a dedicated social media workforce can boost your online presence on the internet.
 You now have access to millions of online users that can reach your article in just a click of a button.
-As easy as renting a bike in Amsterdam.
+As easy as renting a bike in Amsterdam city tour.
 This will give you leverage in expanding your global target market and reaching more targeted audiences.

 Since the internet became available to almost anyone who has a device that could connect to the world wide web, this arises to a new threat called cyber crimes.
 Many broadcasting companies have a dedicated defence force that protects their online assets.
 Several ransomware threats reported across the world, information security skills are becoming very important.